ttlion/sdtDBN/README.md

 As explained previously in the webpage, the arguments **-toFile** and **-fromFile** were created so that, respectively, an sdtDBN object can be written in a file and an sdtDBN object can be read from a file.
 This example explains how to use these two arguments.

-Following example 1, where an sdtDBN was learned, the argument **-toFile** can be used to save the learned sdtDBN in a file.
+Following [Example 1][ex1], where an sdtDBN was learned, the argument **-toFile** can be used to save the learned sdtDBN in a file.
 Therefore, by running

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -toFile obj_saved.txt
 ```

-the program does everything explained in example 1 and saves the learned sdtDBN in a file named obj_saved.txt, which the program creates.
+the program does everything explained in [Example 1][ex1] and saves the learned sdtDBN in a file named obj_saved.txt, which the program creates.

 Having this object saved in a file, the argument **-fromFile** can be used to get the saved sdtDBN.
 For example, by running